CiscoSE/AppDynamics-Triage-Bot/README.md

 # AppDynamics Triage Bot

-Recently I've had the opportunity to get to work with the powerful tools that AppDynamics has to offer.
-In addition to mapping out your application flow, business transaction scoring and correlation, AppDynamics has a [powerful monitoring and alert system](https://blog.appdynamics.com/product/proactive-monitoring-and-alerting-with-appdynamics/).
+Recently I've had the opportunity to get to work with the powerful tools that [AppDynamics](https://www.appdynamics.com) has to offer.
+In addition to automatically and dynamically mappig out your application flow, business transaction scoring and correlation, AppDynamics has a [powerful monitoring and alert system](https://blog.appdynamics.com/product/proactive-monitoring-and-alerting-with-appdynamics/).
 Like other monitoring systems you are able to send out SMS or email alerts based upon various criteria.
 What is really cool is that the App D controller can fire HTTP requests at a web server!
 This opens up a variety of use cases like a Cisco Spark Bot that creates a Triage Spark Room complete with pre-populating team room members, posting links and logs and other information necessary to hit the ground running in triaging the issue.

 ## Problem meet Triage Bot